AzureCosmosDB/iot-solution-accelerator/Quickstart.md

     await vehicleTelemetryOut.AddAsync(vehicleEvent);
     ```

-    The `partitionKey` property represents a synthetic composite partition key for the Cosmos DB container, consisting of the VIN + current year/month.
+    The `partitionKey` property represents a synthetic composite partition key for the Azure Cosmos DB container, consisting of the VIN + current year/month.
 Using a composite key instead of simply the VIN provides us with the following benefits:

     1. Distributing the write workload at any given point in time over a high cardinality of partition keys.
     2. Ensuring efficient routing on queries on a given VIN - you can spread these across time, e.g. `SELECT * FROM c WHERE c.partitionKey IN ("VIN123-2019-01", "VIN123-2019-02", …)`
     3. Scale beyond the 10GB quota for a single partition key value.

-    The `ttl` property sets the time-to-live for the document to 60 days, after which Cosmos DB will delete the document, since the `telemetry` container is our hot path storage.
+    The `ttl` property sets the time-to-live for the document to 60 days, after which Azure Cosmos DB will delete the document, since the `telemetry` container is our hot path storage.

-    When we asynchronously add the class to the `vehicleTelemetryOut` collection, the Cosmos DB output binding on the function automatically handles writing the data to the defined Cosmos DB database and container, managing the implementation details for us.
+    When we asynchronously add the class to the `vehicleTelemetryOut` collection, the Azure Cosmos DB output binding on the function automatically handles writing the data to the defined Azure Cosmos DB database and container, managing the implementation details for us.

 ### Task 3: Configure Azure Active Directory application for the Web App